gasampaiosouza/python-recursion/README.md

 ```

 And then you place it above your function:
-> Note: Not even EVERY recursive function is going to have this delay, such as factorial.
+> Note: Not EVERY recursive function is going to have this delay, such as factorial.

 ```python
 from functools import lru_cache